 top of page

-And if it could come back after being forgotten and neglected, so could I.
+This wasn’t just about a plant.
+It was a mirror reflecting my recovery, resilience, and resurrection.
+If my plant could come back after being forgotten and neglected, so could I.

+I am no longer the woman who compromised for someone to stay.
+I am no longer holding space for what couldn’t hold me.
 I am light.
 I am fertile soil.
 I am the storm and the sunlight that follows it.

 This is your sign.